 However, there are few other products such as Bloxygen and compressed CO2 that can make things easier.

-Bloxygen is available in a spraying can and it contains a much stable argon gas which is heavier than air.
+Bloxygen is available in spraying can, and it contains a much more stable argon gas, which is heavier than air.

 You can simply spray this heavy gas into the paint can – to settle and displace the air.